-The biggest difference between them and us is not that we reason, and they don’t.
+The biggest difference between humans and dogs is not that we reason, and they don’t.
 If you want to observe rational behavior, look at the dog.
 If you want to see an emotional response, watch the owner.

 Some animals, other than humans, do reason.
 They have well-developed brains and are goal-seeking.
 They acquire, store, retrieve, and process information.
-Research shows that other animals than humans also understand rules, i.e., that a series of events must happen in a particular sequence to produce a specific effect.
+Additionally, research shows that other animals than humans understand rules.
+In other words, they understand that a series of events must happen in a particular sequence to produce a specific effect.

 The standard depiction of the ladder of nature, on which the various species occupy successively higher levels, places humans at the top.
 However, species have distinct kinds of cognitive processes depending on how they have adapted to their different ecological niches.